Kapil7982/Beauty_Bebo/README.md

 Areas Of Responsibility:
   -Role: Team member.
-  -My task was to help my team member build some functional product pages.
+  -My task was to build the my cart and payment page and add the functionality to it.
   -I also contributed in page-linking and modifications.

 This is a team project collaboratively done by
 5 members in 6 days.